Chenliu-svg/nlp-ad-in-game/README.md

 Identify  advertisements in game dialogue  using Natural Language Processing and Deep Learning.

 ## Task description
 Resource advertisements seriously affect the player's experience.
-In this task, I am asked to identify whether a text is an advertisemnet or not.
+In this task, I am asked to identify whether a text is an advertisement or not.

 ### Dataset
 This is a supervised learning task, with labeled data in the following format: